DECIDING WHERE TO STAY IN TENERIFE

 Tenerife… the winter sun destination and home to beach and bar-loving Brits with their permanent tans.
 Seemingly a purpose-built island for holiday-makers and time-share owners with the promise of year-round balmy temperatures.

-And I have to admit, Canary islands such as Lanzarote and Gran Canaria have more than once lured us in for some long-awaited sun after a gruelling British winter.
-An opportunity for a luxury hotel, no cooking, and a few days on a sun-lounger.
-But I have to say at this point that Tenerife wasn’t exactly on our radar as the type of holiday we thought we could enjoy.
-We’re not one for Irish Bars and beach parties, and the reputation of this holiday island had put us off for a very long time.
+And I have to admit, Canary islands such as Lanzarote and Gran Canaria have more than once lured us in for some long-awaited sun after a grueling British winter.
+But I have to say at this point that Tenerife wasn’t exactly on our radar – we’re not one for Irish Bars and beach parties, and the reputation of this holiday island had put us off for a very long time.

 And yet here we were again, hankering for some sun and turning to The Canaries for the answer!